Rhythm Tengoku: Legacy

-Rhythm Tengoku has since received three sequels.
-The first was titled Rhythm Heaven for the Nintendo DS and was the first game in the series to be released outside of Japan.
+Rhythm Tengoku has since received three sequels, starting with Rhythm Tengoku Gold, released for the Nintendo DS in 2008 in Japan.
 It uses touchscreen controls rather than buttons.
-The next game was titled Rhythm Heaven Fever.
-It was released on the Wii, then it was re-released on the Wii U 5 years after the game came out on the Wii in Japan.
-It featured button controls and had unlockable extra stages that originate from Rhythm Tengoku.
-The games were titled Rhythm Paradise and Beat the Beat: Rhythm Paradise in Europe respectively.

-The fourth game in the series is titled Rhythm Heaven Megamix and features rhythm games from Tengoku, Heaven and Fever, along with several new rhythm games of its own.
-It is, however, missing several games, seemingly for either space concerns or other reasons.
+In 2009, it was released in North America and Europe under the titles Rhythm Heaven and Rhythm Paradise, respectively, making it the first game in the series to be released outside of Japan.
+The names in question have been used for all later entries in their respective regions.

+Rhythm Heaven Fever, released for the Wii in 2011 in Japan and 2012 in the West, features four minigames from Tengoku as bonus games unlocked by getting a certain amount of medals.
+Rhythm Heaven Megamix, the fourth and latest entry, predominantly features rhythm games from previous titles, including Tengoku.

+The first minigame in Tengoku, Karateka (known in English as Karate Man), has become a staple of the series, with each game afterwards including a minigame based on it with new mechanics and music.

 Rhythm Heaven also gets referenced frequently in the WarioWare and Super Smash Bros. series.

 Rhythm Tengoku and its sequels were the source of inspiration for independent video games such as Beat Sneak Bandit and Karateka Mania.
 Simon Flesser (designer of Beat Sneak Bandit) cites Rhythm Tengoku's artistic design and mixture of beats and back beats as influences in its design.

 In April 2010, THQ released a game heavily inspired by Rhythm Tengoku called Beat City.

-An unofficial English translation of Rhythm Tengoku, called Rhythm Heaven Silver, was released in 2019.